All-Star Charlie Morton Ks 12, Rays beat Orioles 6-3

 TRAINER’S ROOM

 Orioles: RHP Josh Lucas (strained right shoulder) was reinstated from the 10-day IR.
-RHP Tom Eshelman, who started Monday night’s series opener, was optioned to Triple-A Norfolk.
+Eshelman was optioned to Triple-A Norfolk.

-Rays: X-Rays on Lowe’s leg were negative. … RHP Diego Castillo (right shoulder inflammation) had a short bullpen session and is expected back after the All-Star break. … INF Matt Duffy, out all season with a strained left hamstring, had an intensive baserunning session.
+Rays: RHP Diego Castillo (right shoulder inflammation) had a short bullpen session and is expected back after the All-Star break. … INF Matt Duffy, out all season with a strained left hamstring, had an intensive baserunning session.

 UP NEXT

-All-Star LHP John Means (7-4, 2.50 ERA) will get his final start before the All-Star break for the Orioles on Wednesday night against a Rays opener to be named.
+All-Star LHP John Means (7-4, 2.50 ERA) will get his final start before the All-Star break for the Orioles on Wednesday night against Rays opener Ryne Stanek (0-1).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports